-Deloitte LLP was re-appointed as the Company's auditor at the Annual General Meeting on 20 July 2022 and it has expressed its willingness to continue in office as the Company's auditor.
-A resolution proposing its re-appointment and authorising the Directors to determine its remuneration will be submitted at the Annual General Meeting (Resolution 8).
+Deloitte LLP was re-appointed as the Company's Auditor at the Annual General Meeting on 26 July 2024 and it has expressed its willingness to continue in office as the Company's Auditor.
+A resolution proposing its re-appointment and a resolution authorising the Directors to determine its remuneration will be submitted at the Annual General Meeting (Resolutions 7 and 8).